juhakivekas/explision/README.md

 - **duplicate vertices:** Some 3D  modeling software save their models with duplicate  vertices.
-Open mesh works  with tightly interconnected meshed and does not do any deduplication, so you need to fix the model before processing it  with explision.
+Open mesh works  with tightly interconnected meshes and does not do any deduplication, so you need to fix the model before processing it  with explision.
 In MeshLab  deduplication can be done  by  running  `Filters  → Cleaning  and  repairing  →  Remove Duplicated Vertex`.